Linear Regression with Spotify Data

 cooks_threshold = 4 / len(X_train_cook)

-# Identify outlier indices
+# Identify influential observations

 cooks_outliers = X_train_cook.index[cooks_distance > cooks_threshold]